-On the other hand, having a personal injury solicitors handle your hit and run accident claim can change the dynamics of the whole process, from the trouble you have to go through to the compensation amount that is awarded to you.
+On the other hand, having a personal injury solicitors handle your hit and run car accident compensation claim can change the dynamics of the whole process, from the trouble you have to go through to the compensation amount that is awarded to you.

-Hit And Run Compensation Calculator
+Hit And Run Car Accident Compensation Calculator

-Calculating compensation in a hit and run accident claim should be carried out by a specialist solicitor, one who specialises in road traffic accidents and hit and run claims.
+Calculating compensation in a hit and run car accident claim should be carried out by a specialist solicitor, one who specialises in road traffic accidents and hit and run claims.
 This is because they will have the expertise and experience needed to know exactly what compensation you could claim for, taking into account all of the various aspects involved in your accident and injury.